IES-HelmholtzZentrumMunchen/dna-fibers-analysis/README.md

 When the interesting part of a huge image is located in a small area or some parts of the image are not usable (in case of overlapping of fibers or in the presence of dust for instance), using masks is a good practice.

 The masks must be created with any image editor.
 They are simply images with non-zero pixels defining valid areas.
-To make them, it is possible to use ImageJ by drawing a region of interest, then using the tool `Create Mask` and finally save the them to a directory.
+To make them, it is possible to use ImageJ by drawing a region of interest, then using the tool `Create Mask` and finally saving them to a directory with the identical image name and the suffix `_mask`, e.g. `<image name>_mask.tif`.

 Assuming that we did so for all the images and we put the masks in the folder `./masks`, running the pipeline with the masks is simply done by typing the following command.